Alawi dynasty: European encroachment

-Crisis and installation of French and Spanish Protectorates

 After Sultan Abdelaziz appointed his brother Abdelhafid as viceroy of Marrakesh, the latter sought to have him overthrown by fomenting distrust over Abdelaziz's European ties.
 Abdelhafid was aided by Madani el-Glaoui, older brother of T'hami, one of the Caids of the Atlas.
 He was assisted in the training of his troops by Andrew Belton, a British officer and veteran of the Second Boer War.
 For a brief period, Abdelaziz reigned from Rabat while Abdelhafid reigned in Marrakesh and Fez and a conflict known as the Hafidiya (1907–1908) ensued.
 In 1908 Abdelaziz was defeated in battle.
 In 1909, Abdelhafid became the recognized leader of Morocco.

 In 1911, rebellion broke out against the sultan.
 This led to the Agadir Crisis, also known as the Second Moroccan Crisis.
 These events led Abdelhafid to abdicate after signing the Treaty of Fes on 30 March 1912, which made Morocco a French protectorate.
 He signed his abdication only when on the quay in Rabat, with the ship that would take him to France already waiting.
 When news of the treaty finally leaked to the Moroccan populace, it was met with immediate and violent backlash in the Intifada of Fez.
 His brother Youssef was proclaimed Sultan by the French administration several months later (13 August 1912).
 At the same time a large part of northern Morocco was placed under Spanish control.